Granadilla

 DENTAL CARE ACCESS

 In working closely with the medical program, the dental program provides fillings, extractions, and fluoride treatments as a standard part of medical brigades.
-Most community members do not have regular access to dental care due to the lack of dentist within a reasonable distance.
+Most community members do not have regular access to dental care due to the lack of dentists within a reasonable distance.

 320